 Google has successfully defeated an infringement claim over its use of the ANDROID trademark.
 So I thought I’d take a look at the bases, which include rarer claims of tacking and abandonment, along with a first use date kicker.

-Plaintiff Specht had a trademark registration for ANDROID DATA but went out of business.
+ANDROID DATA but went out of business.
 He assigned the mark to another company he owned, Android’s Dungeon, which was moribund.
 When Specht learned that Google had announced the ANDROID mobile phone operating system, he used the mark some more and then sued Google for trademark infringement.
 Google won on summary judgment based on the following findings of fact and law:

 Tacking: Specht’s use of ANDROID’S DUNGEON cannot tack to his former use of ANDROID DATA.
 Specht “materially altered the mark, which does not provide tacking rights,” when he: